 - Once Indelible Data is able to see the screen, with the Clients help, we will need to ensure the user is not an administrator (the Client should not be able to run the secpol program if it is a Windows device).

-- We will remain on the line to ensure the scan is logging in correctly then move on to perform the next tests whilst the scan is working.
+- We will remain on the line to ensure the scan is authenticating correctly then move on to perform the next tests whilst the scan is working.

 - The assessor will type “what is my IP” into Google and check it is in range of the IPs that were declared in the Asset Declaration Form ahead of the Cyber Essentials Plus test.